1 range of motion

 During this Vinyasa session, you will experience your range of motion by applying the five Vayus, or directions of movement of Prana (universal energy).
 This Vinyasa session was built to be able to experience how these universal directions create yoga postures and movement.
 We, those who practice yoga, only have to activate these directions in us in order to let the yoga postures emerge from our body - instead of imposing a posture on our body.

 # 2 Vinyasa - Breathing in motion

 When we talk about the breath in yoga, we often have the notion of our own breath - how to breathe, sitting or moving, how to apply breathing techniques to be more effective in yoga practice or even in everyday life.

-The practice of yoga is not only about the experience of oneself, of the individual, of one's own breath, but also of the experience of life in general.
+The practice of yoga is not only about the experience of oneself, the individual, one's own breath, but also of the experience of life in general.
 When we speak of breath, we also speak of breath or general respiration.

 During this session, you will experience personal breathing as well as universal breathing.
 What are the implications of a universal breath in the practice of Vinyasa?
 The answer to this question will give you a broader and deeper view of your Vinyasa practice.

 # 3 Tadasana in each asana or How to move forward with strength and integrity in your practice